nrbrt/smt172-nano-needlevalve/README.md

-This project is to control a needlevalve mechanism with a homeswitch through the serial-USB port of an Arduino Nano, while also measuring the temperature with an smt172 in combination with a Raspberry Pi.
+This project tries to control a needlevalve mechanism with a homeswitch through the serial-USB port of an Arduino Nano, while also measuring the temperature with an smt172 in combination with a Raspberry Pi.
 The commands that can be sent are the following:

 ```cal:x:acceleration:speed```